The List of Van Halen Albums in Order of Release Date

 12. How Many Say I

-Van Halen III, the band’s eleventh studio album, marked a significant departure for the iconic American rock group.
-Released on March 17, 1998, after a three-year hiatus, this album was unique as it featured Gary Cherone, the lead vocalist of Extreme, in a one-time collaboration with the band.
-Notably, it was also the final appearance of bassist Michael Anthony, contributing to only three tracks, with Eddie Van Halen taking over bass duties elsewhere.
-Clocking in at over 65 minutes, it was their lengthiest album.
-While reaching No. 4 in the U.S. and earning Gold status, the album was a commercial and critical deviation from the band’s previous successes, ultimately influencing Cherone’s departure and a lengthy hiatus until their 2012 return with ‘A Different Kind of Truth.’
+Van Halen III was the eleventh studio album by the American rock band, hence very different from what the fans were used to.
+It was released on March 17, 1998, after a three-year break, and it was special in the sense that it was the first and final collaboration between the band and Gary Cherone from Extreme.
+Noticeably, it was also the final outing for bassist Michael Anthony, who only played on three tracks, while Eddie Van Halen handled bass elsewhere.
+At over 65 minutes, it was to be their longest album.
+While it reached No. 4 in the U.S. and went Gold, be a commercial and critical departure from the band’s earlier successes, it would have had the effect of influencing Cherone’s departure and a long hiatus until their 2012 return with ‘A Different Kind of Truth.’

 12. A Different Kind of Truth (2012)